-You may be wondering how to probate a will in Louisiana and what steps you must follow to get the judgement of possession signed.
+You may be wondering how to probate a will and get the succession process started in Louisiana and what steps you must follow to get the judgement of possession signed.
 This article will explain how to probate a will that was created in Louisiana as well as out of state wills.
 You must have the will “proved” and be admitted through the court system in a Louisiana court.
 First, you must choose the correct court to probate the will.

 Where to Probate a Will in Louisiana

 A Louisiana court must have proper jurisdiction to be able to handle a succession and probate a will.
 You must choose the proper parish to begin the process of probating the will or the court will refuse to accept the filings and you will have to start over in the right parish.
 The required parish is determined by a few factors such as:

 - Decedent was domiciled (lived) in Louisiana at the time of death – succession will be opened in that parish;

 - Decedent lived in another state – succession will be opened in the parish where the decedent owned real estate;

 - Decedent lived in another state and did not own real estate – succession will be opened in the parish where movables are located.

 *Real estate includes all immovables.
 Movables are assets such as vehicles, bank accounts, etc.

 The court looks at many factors to determine a deceased person’s domicile.
 The main test is where an individual’s main or habitual residence is located.
 Basically, which place did the deceased individual consider “home.”

 You can own multiple homes, but only one can be your domicile or principal residence.
 If there is a question as to a deceased individual’s domicile, the court can look at factors to prove principal residence to establish domicile.